CybotAS/CookiebotWP/documentation/how-to-add-new-addon.md

 3. Create a class in that new directory (copy class from another addon and adjust the namespace, classname and methods.)
 4. Edit 'load_configuration' method.
 That is the only method that needs to be worked on to block the cookies.
 You can create your own method from there.
 5. Test
+6. Create integration test if you did use dependencies from the addon plugin.
+(We run daily tests to see if the dependencies from the addons plugin are still valid.)
-6. Send a pull-request in github
+7. Send a pull-request in github

 Example
 ---